-Approximately 588,125 MMBtu/year regionally and 5,346,588 MMBtu/year statewide of electrical energy in 2040 would be required to operate HSR service under the medium ridership forecast, and approximately 646,937 MMBtu/year regionally and 5,881,246 MMBtu/year statewide would be required under the high ridership forecast.
+Approximately 156,813.9 MMBtu/year of electrical energy in 2040 would be required to operate the B-P Build Alternatives under the medium ridership forecast, and approximately 172,495.32 MMBtu/year would be required under the high ridership forecast.
 As described in PUE-IAMF#1, the HSR project design incorporates utilities and design elements that minimize electricity consumption (e.g., regenerative braking, energy-saving equipment on rolling stock and at station facilities, implementation of energy-saving measures during construction, and automatic train operations to maximize energy efficiency during operations).
-The net change in energy use (i.e., after the energy savings from reduction in roadway VMT and in air trips are factored in) would result in an energy savings of 9,897,812 MMBtu/year regionally and 15,503,159.75 MMBtu/year statewide under the medium ridership forecast and 11,277,518 MMBtu/year regionally and 23,952,482.53 MMBtu/year statewide under the high ridership forecast compared to the 2040 No Project condition.
+The net change in energy use (i.e., after the energy savings from reduction in roadway VMT and in air trips are factored in) would result in an energy savings of 1,928,160.81 MMBtu/year under the medium ridership forecast and 2,810,877.57 MMBtu/year under the high ridership forecast compared to the 2040 No Project condition.
+Additionally, the B-P Build Alternatives in 2040 would result in an energy savings of 25,934,033.67 MMBtu/year under the medium ridership forecast and 23,488,293.35 MMBtu/year under the high ridership forecast compared to the current conditions.
+The level of energy savings from HSR operations would be lower in the opening year because ridership would be lower than in 2040, but would build over time.

-The HSR system would increase regional and statewide electricity demand.
+The HSR system would increase statewide electricity demand.
 Because of the anticipated times of peak rail travel, impacts on electricity generation and transmission facilities would be particularly focused on peak electricity demand periods (4:00 p.m. to 6:00 p.m.).
 The HSR system would increase peak electricity demand on the state's generation and transmission infrastructure by an estimated 480 MW in 2020 (Authority and FRA 2005).
 Based on the assumption that this peak demand would be evenly spread throughout the HSR system, the B-P Build Alternatives would require approximately 48 MW of additional peak capacity.
 Summer 2010 electricity reserves were estimated to be between 21,236 MW for 1-in-2 summer temperatures and 16,874 MW for 1-in-10 summer temperatures (CEC 2015.
 The projected peak demand of the HSR system is not anticipated to exceed these existing reserve amounts.
 Although supplies for 2040 cannot be predicted, given the planning period available and the known demand from the project, energy providers have sufficient information to include the B-P Build Alternatives in their demand forecasts.